microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

 2. Use the **SQL Server settings** blade to configure SQL Server instance settings and storage requirements per the requirements.
 Use the defaults for Security and Networking section.

     1. Use the *Change configuration* link to use the Storage configuration assistant.
 Make choices based on the requirements for the scenario.
 Take your time and carefully review all options.

     **Tips:** You may need to provision more storage than you need to meet the IOPS and throughput requirements.
 You may also need to choose a different VM size to meet the IOPS and throughput requirements.
 Look for any warnings on the Configure Storage screen.
 Go directly back to the Basics tab to change the VM size if necessary.

-    The portal alone may not show you all the information you need so you may need to consult this documentation page: https://learn.microsoft.com/azure/virtual-machines/ebdsv5-ebsv5-series, https://learn.microsoft.com/en-us/azure/virtual-machines/edv5-edsv5-series.
+    The portal alone may not show you all the information you need so you may need to consult these documentation pages: https://learn.microsoft.com/azure/virtual-machines/ebdsv5-ebsv5-series and https://learn.microsoft.com/en-us/azure/virtual-machines/edv5-edsv5-series.
 Use the **Max uncached Premium SSD disk throughput: IOPS/MBps column** to help you choose the right VM size.
-You may also need to consult this documentation page: https://docs.microsoft.com/en-us/azure/virtual-machines/disks-types#premium-ssd.
+You may also need to consult this documentation page: https://learn.microsoft.com/en-us/azure/virtual-machines/disks-types#premium-ssd.

     1. Click on the *Change SQL instance settings* to change SQL Server instance settings per the requirements.

     1. Leave all other settings to their defaults.

-1. When you are ready, click on **Review + Create** to start the deployment.
+1. When you are ready, click on **Review + Create** and then **Create** to start the deployment.
 Monitor the deployment until it is successful.
 It should finish in around 8-10 minutes (mileage can vary).

 ### Answers for the exercises